polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 }
 ```

-This key and its associated value are human-readable text in the JSON file.
-However, this information can't be stored in this format in Substrate’s underlying storage structures.
-Before you can use the chain specification to initialize the genesis storage for a node, the human-readable keys must be transformed into actual storage keys that allow the values to be stored in the storage trie.
-This transformation is straightforward but requires the chain specification to be encoded in a format that node runtime can read.
+In the JSON file, the keys and associated values are in a human-readable format, which can be used to initialize the genesis storage.
+When the chain specification is loaded, the runtime converts these readable values into storage items within the trie.
+However, for long-lived networks like testnets or production chains, using the raw format for storage initialization is preferred.
+This avoids the need for conversion by the runtime and ensures that storage items remain consistent, even when runtime upgrades occur.

 To enable a node with an upgraded runtime to synchronize with a chain from genesis, the plain chain specification is encoded in a **raw** format.
 The raw format allows the distribution of chain specifications that all nodes can use to synchronize the chain even after runtime upgrades.